RxLaboratory/RxDocs/src-colors/docs/C-perception.md

 ![](img/grey-illusion-2.svg)

-LThe nervous system is therefore responsible for an interpretation of the colors which is not directly related to the objective signal received by the eye, but which could be seen as a subjective " adjustment " in post-production: it adapts the image according to the environment, exactly as the photographer does by retouching the contrasts and the white balance (the tints), to " equalize " the image, and to increase the quantity of perceivable details in the reconstructed image.
+The nervous system is therefore responsible for an interpretation of the colors which is not directly related to the objective signal received by the eye, but which could be seen as a subjective "adjustment" in post-production: it adapts the image according to the environment, exactly as the photographer does by retouching the contrasts and the white balance (the tints), to "equalize" the image, and to increase the quantity of perceivable details in the reconstructed image.

 All these different steps change the perception of a physical and objective signal: the same light ray will not be "seen" in the same way in two different places, and according to the quantity and the nature of the other rays which accompany it.